Textile management

 Researchers within Textile management have different backgrounds and the diversity mirrors the wide range of perspectives.
 Thus, Textile management is a multi- and interdisciplinary research area, i.e. a cluster of fields, which borrows different theoretical lenses and uses them in an applied setting.
 Researchers study different phenomenon, from entrepreneurship and innovation to integration of sustainability within the industry and local production of fashion.
 The diversity is also mirrored in used research methods and views of knowledge.
 Qualitative methods (e.g. to understand ethics and moral within supply chains and local, slow production) as well as quantitative methods (e.g. to develop traceability systems).

-The discipline of Textile Management and related subjects (i.e. Textile and Apparel Management (TAM) and Fashion management) is a word wide area of education that, along similar lines, focuses on the study of textile & fashion businesses and value chains, entrepreneurship and consumers.
+The discipline of Textile Management and related subjects (i.e. Textile and Apparel Management (TAM) and Fashion management) is a world wide area of education that, along similar lines, focuses on the study of textile & fashion businesses and value chains, entrepreneurship and consumers.
 There are educations at both bachelor (B. Sc), master (M. Sc.) as well as Doctor of Philosophy (Ph.
 D) levels in different countries such as Sweden, France, Romania, USA and UK.